Community Truth-telling Pathways

 • Action oriented truth-telling inspires participants to act to ensure injustices cannot continue or be repeated.
 Aboriginal and Torres Strait Islander people have repeatedly expressed that reliving their trauma through public truth-telling needs to deliver real change.
 Truth-telling is not to stir sympathy or provide entertainment but to spark understanding, action and change.

-A result of a research partnership between Reconciliation Australia and Deakin University, this collection of case studies shows the many ways community truth-telling initiatives in Australia are being realised and how these efforts contribute to reconciliation.
+This collection of case studies shows the many ways local community truth-telling initiatives in Australia are being realised and how these efforts contribute to reconciliation.

 Pathways Logo